 Mental Health Track: It’s Not Just Physical: Taking Mental Health Seriously

 According to the National Alliance on Mental Illness (NAMI), 20% of youth ages 13-18 live with a mental health condition.
 When thinking about youth health, mental health should be top of mind for interventions and programs.
-Come learn about these programs that address the importance of youth mental health, sponsored by Each Mind Matters.
+Come learn about these programs that address the importance of youth mental health, sponsored by Each Mind Matters and Partners for Strong Minds.

 Mobilizing Global Health